vizhub-core/codemirror-ot/README.md

 # codemirror-ot
 Real-time collaboration plugin for CodeMirror 6.
+Alpha stage software, not fully working yet.

 At its core this library is a translator between [JSON Operational Transformation](https://github.com/ottypes/json0) and [CodeMirror 6](https://codemirror.net/6/) transactions.